UnRenardQuiDab/42intraExtension/README.md

 This repository is divided into two main parts:

-- **chrome-ext/**: The Chrome extension that enhances your 42 intranet experience.
+- **ext/**: The Web extension that enhances your 42 intranet experience.
 - **api/**: The backend API built with Express, providing data and services to the extension.

 ## 🛠️ Getting Started